maitek/corona_risk_analysis/README.md

+# Corona questionere app
-# Questionare Flask app for estimating your risk of being infected by Covid19
+Questionare Flask app for estimating your risk of being infected by Covid19

 To start the flask server on http://127.0.0.1:5000/